-Traveling to Italy can be expensive and for most of the people out there, a once in a lifetime opportunity.
-Then again if you are visiting Italy or any part of Europe from India (like me), everything gets multiplied to at least 75 times because the Euro is a lot higher than the Rupee (1 Euro is 80 Rupee currently).
-That’s where we lose a lot and everyone prefers to travel to Italy on a budget.
+Traveling to Italy can be expensive and for most of the people, a once in a lifetime opportunity.
+Then again if you are visiting Italy or any part of Europe from India (like me), everything gets multiplied to at least 75 times because the Euro is a lot higher than the Rupee (1 Euro is 79 Rupee currently).
+That’s why everyone prefers to travel to Italy on a budget.
 This thought motivated me to share the most simple, obvious and important tips on saving money in Italy.
 Hope they help!

 7 Tips on Saving Money in Italy

 1. Walk Walk Walk

 Want to save money in Italy??
 Walk walk walk.
 Be prepared to walk a lot when in Italy.
 Honestly, I can count the number of times I’ve taken the taxi (luggage woes) so in my opinion, taxi should be ditched unless really required!
 Italy has such beautiful corners that only by walking can you explore the extraordinary.
 And it saves a ton of money too.

 So make the most of exploring by walking because it is therapeutic.
 Stop for a picture, sit in a cafe, enjoy the little things.
 And unless you want to get sore feet from walking on cobbled streets, buy a comfortable pair of shoes before you head to Italy!

 2. Take the Train for Outside City Travel